tezizzm/SeptemberWorkshop/Exercises/Exercise #3/instructions.md

         - <your config server instance name>
     ```

+5. Build your application using the following command.  `dotnet publish -o .\publish`.

-5. Execute `cf push` to deploy this application to Cloud Foundry!
+6. Execute `cf push` to deploy this application to Cloud Foundry!
 Note the route of your microservice:

     ```command
     Waiting for app to start...